AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 ```

-So in GHC 7.8 you can supply a "complete user kind signature" (CUSK) for `S`, thus:
+So in GHC 7.8 you can supply a "complete user-supplied kind" (CUSK) for `S`, thus:

 ```wiki
   data S (a :: k) (f :: k -> *) where